- Secular and the Religious in Modernity

 - Conflicts and Social Mediation

 Valeria Fabretti is PhD in “Social systems, organizations and public policy analysis” at the University of Rome ‘Sapienza’ (2009).
 She teaches Sociology at the University of Rome ‘Tor Vergata’ and has been a researcher at the Department of Social Sciences and Economics of the ‘Sapienza’ and at the Centre for the Study of the PostSecular Society (CSPS) of the University of Tor Vergata.
-She is a member of the editorial staff of the scientific journal “Scuola Democratica.
-Learning for Democracy” (Il Mulino Editore).
-Since 2019 she is research consultant for Save the Children Italy participating to the H2020 project IMMERSE (“Integration Mapping of refugee and Migrant Children in Schools and Other Experiential Environments in Europe”) .
+Since 2019 she is research consultant for Save the Children Italy in charge for the research activities of the H2020 project IMMERSE (“Integration Mapping of refugee and Migrant Children in Schools and Other Experiential Environments in Europe”) .

 Her research interests concern the relationship between the secular and the religious filed in modernity, the recognition of cultural and religious diversity in public institutions and in the urban space, social and educational integration, conflicts and social mediation.